Skyway666/Input-Combos/README.md

 We can have the input buffer to be an array as large as we want it to be, and only read certain parts depending on the window of the specific move.
 Of course, we can't have a window to be larger than the array, so make sure that the array is long enough.

+You need to be able to perform fast iteration on this windows, so be sure to keep the value in a file and read it from the code, in order not to recompile it every time it is changed.

+## Input combination collisions

+There is times where two input combinations collide, meaning that with the same combination of moves can lead to two different combinations of inputs.

+**Insert detiled example**
+The most common example of this is when with an input and pressing two buttons at the same time instead of one, we get an improved version of the special move that corresponds to that combination when only pressing one button.

+We have two problems here:

+- It is really hard to press two buttons in the exact same frame

+- If we react directly to input combinations, as soon as we get the

+## Reading input combinations

+Input combinations need to be red from files in order to provide fast iteration.
+My approach to it is storing every combination in a list, so it can be as long as the designer pleases.
+When reading the buffer we need to look for this combination and react to it, but only if it is within the wanted window.
+We also need to apply the delay needed for collisions of input combinations.